 Why do we need Mines?
-Can we reduce our Reliance on Mining?

 Does Mineral Exploration always lead to Mine Development?

 No. Mineral exploration does not necessarily lead to the discovery of an economic deposit or to the development of a mine.
 On average across the world, less than one in a thousand exploration projects will be developed into a mine.

 Mineral exploration in Ireland is regulated by the Exploration and Mining Division of the Department of Communications, Climate Action and the Environment.
 More information about the licensing process is available on their website

 Mineral exploration is the process of investigating the subsurface to ascertain if there are economic quantities of minerals present.
 In Ireland it must be undertaken in accordance with best practice and respect the environment.
 It can be undertaken using many different techniques under guidelines published by EMD.
 Geological Survey of Ireland uses many of these techniques as part of its scientific research into the geology of Ireland, including the national Tellus survey.
 These can include mapping, geochemical sampling, geophysical surveys and drilling.